Notify me

 “Amsterdam – Stedelijk Museum – Theo van Doesburg (1883-1931) – Counter-Composition V (A 567) 1924” By Txllxt TxllxT.
 Details and License here.

 . . . a key figure in the De Stijl movement, also contributed significantly to geometric abstraction.
-His works emphasized the use of straight lines, right angles, and primary colors, seeking to achieve visual harmony and order through geometric compositions.
+His works emphasized the use of straight lines, right angles, and primary colours, seeking to achieve visual harmony and order through geometric compositions.
 Van Doesburg’s “Composition VIII” and “Contra-Construction Project” demonstrate his commitment to geometric abstraction’s principles.

 Beautiful data visualizations add another perspective to the intersection of mathematics and art, presenting data in ways which not only make it easier to comprehend the data shown, but also offer stunning aesthetics.
+Below is an example of a data visualization of social networks:

 These artists represent a fraction of the many creative minds who have embraced mathematics as a source of inspiration, utilizing its principles, patterns, and structures to enrich their artistic expressions.
 Their contributions highlight a few of the diverse ways in which mathematics intersects with art.
 Through their visionary works, these artists continue to illuminate the profound and enduring relationship between mathematics and art, captivating audiences and fostering appreciation for the beauty of both disciplines.